osengaa10/langGraph-clinical-trials-coordinator/clinical_trials.md

-Based on the medical report provided, the patient is a 35-year-old premenopausal female with a primary diagnosis of invasive ductal carcinoma of the right breast, Nottingham grade 3, and HER2 positive.
-The patient has a germline pathogenic BRCA1 mutation and has undergone various treatments, including neoadjuvant chemotherapy, bilateral mastectomy, and adjuvant trastuzumab.
-The patient has also developed brain metastases and has been treated with gamma knife surgery and ado-trastuzumab emtansine.

-Given the patient's medical history and current disease status, I have reviewed the provided clinical trials and found that none of them are a good fit for the patient.
-The patient's HER2 positive status and history of brain metastases make it challenging to find a suitable trial.

-However, I would like to highlight a few trials that may be worth exploring further, although they may not be a perfect match:

-1. **NCT04886531**: This trial is for patients with ER-positive, HER2-positive breast cancer, which matches the patient's diagnosis.
-However, the trial is for pre-operative treatment, and the patient has already undergone surgery.
-The trial involves neratinib, letrozole or anastrozole, and trastuzumab.

-Contact Information:
+Based on the patient's medical report, I have identified a few clinical trials that may be suitable for improving their prognosis.
+The patient has muscle-invasive urothelial carcinoma of the bladder with a primary diagnosis of T2aN0M0, and they have undergone neoadjuvant chemotherapy and radical cystectomy.
+They also have a good performance status (ECOG 0) and no significant comorbidities.

+One of the most promising clinical trials for this patient is NCT06809140, a Phase 2 trial of Enfortumab Vedotin Plus Pembrolizumab with selective bladder sparing for treatment of muscle-invasive urothelial cancer of the bladder.
+This trial is suitable for the patient because it targets muscle-invasive urothelial cancer, and the patient's tumor has a PD-L1 expression of 15, which may benefit from checkpoint inhibitors like Pembrolizumab.

+The expected prognosis outcome for this patient in this trial is a complete response rate with enfortumab vedotin plus pembrolizumab for MIBC, which will be defined as cT0 or cTa (low-grade) disease at the time of restaging after 3 cycles of induction enfortumab vedotin plus pembrolizumab.

+Possible risks associated with this trial include pre-existing sensory or motor neuropathy, ongoing clinically significant toxicity, and prior systemic chemotherapy for muscle-invasive urothelial cancer of the bladder.

+Contact information for this trial is:
-Ruth O'Regan, MD - CONTACT
+Matthew Galsky, MD - CONTACT
-Phone: 608-265-9701, Email: ruth_oregan@urmc.rochester.edu
+Phone: 212-659-5452, Email: matthew.galsky@mssm.edu
-Amber Ryba - CONTACT
+Ahran Lee - CONTACT
-Phone: 317-634-5842, Email: aryba@hoosiercancer.org
+Phone: 317-634-5842, Email: alee@hoosiercancer.org

-2. **NCT04567420**: This trial is for patients with high-risk, ER-positive, HER2-negative breast cancer, which does not match the patient's HER2 positive status.
-However, the trial involves circulating tumor DNA-guided second-line adjuvant therapy, which may be of interest to the patient.

-Contact Information:
-Bebi Yassin-Rajkumar, MSc - CONTACT
-Phone: 6138511370, Email: byassin-rajkumar@criteriuminc.com
-Julee Hartwell - CONTACT
-Phone: 607-651-6273, Email: jhartwell@criteriuminc.com

-3. **NCT03213041**: This trial is for patients with CTC-positive, HER2-negative metastatic breast cancer, which does not match the patient's HER2 positive status.
-However, the trial involves pembrolizumab and carboplatin, which may be of interest to the patient.

-Contact Information:
+Another trial that may be suitable for this patient is NCT03609216, a Phase II study of Gemcitabine Plus Cisplatin Chemotherapy in Patients With Muscle-invasive Bladder Cancer With Bladder Preservation for Those Patients Whose Tumors Harbor Deleterious DNA Damage Response (DDR) Gene Alterations.
+This trial is suitable for the patient because it targets muscle-invasive bladder cancer, and the patient's tumor has a TSC1 mutation, which may benefit from chemotherapy.

+The expected prognosis outcome for this patient in this trial is the proportion of patients who are recurrence-free within the DDR-mutated group who undergo the bladder-sparing approach, which will be estimated using Kaplan-Meier survival analysis.

+Possible risks associated with this trial include prior anti-PD-1 or anti-PD-L1 therapies, prior radiation therapy to the bladder or prostate, and major surgery or radiation therapy within 4 weeks of registration.

+Contact information for this trial is:
-Study Coordinator - CONTACT
+Gopa Iyer, MD - CONTACT
-Phone: (312)695-1301, Email: cancertrials@northwestern.edu
+Phone: 646-888-4737, Email: iyerg@mskcc.org

-Expected prognosis outcome for the patient:
-The patient's prognosis is uncertain, given the complexity of their medical history and the challenges of treating HER2-positive breast cancer with brain metastases.
-However, with ongoing treatment and careful monitoring, the patient may be able to achieve a stable disease state or even experience a complete response to treatment.

-Possible risks associated with each trial:
-Each trial has its own set of potential risks and side effects, which should be carefully reviewed and discussed with the patient's healthcare provider.
-Some common risks associated with cancer clinical trials include:

-* Adverse reactions to the investigational therapy
-* Increased risk of infections or other complications
-* Fatigue, nausea, and vomiting
-* Hair loss, skin rashes, or other cosmetic changes
-* Increased risk of secondary cancers or other long-term health effects

-It is essential to carefully weigh the potential benefits and risks of each trial and discuss them with the patient's healthcare provider to determine the best course of treatment.
+In conclusion, both NCT06809140 and NCT03609216 may be suitable clinical trials for this patient, and the expected prognosis outcome and possible risks associated with each trial should be carefully considered before making a decision.
+It is essential to consult with the patient's healthcare provider and the trial investigators to determine the best course of treatment.